 History

 Special forces in the naval forces of Germany appeared relatively recently.
-First-ever German military divers were trained in France in 1959.
+France trained first-ever German military divers in 1959.
 The task of the German battalion “Specialized operational marine forces” (Spezialisierten Einsatzkräften der Marine) included special operations on land and under the water.
 From 2003 to 2014, the battalion was one of the most sought-after units of the German army.

-This previous unit combined frogmen with other naval warfare specialists, including mine-clearance divers and boarding soldiers.
+This previous unit combined combat divers with other naval warfare specialists, including mine-clearance divers and boarding soldiers.
 But as part of a major reorganization across the German military, the naval commandos split up into independent organizations.
-The combat swimmers/divers (Kampfschwimmer) at Eckernförde became the KSM, and are now responsible for handling their own training, logistics and operations.
+The combat swimmers/divers (Kampfschwimmer) at Eckernförde became the KSM and are now responsible for handling their training, logistics, and operations.

 Mission

-Kommando Spezialkräfte Marine (KSM) have three main courses of action:
+Kommando Spezialkräfte Marine (KSM) has three main courses of action:

 - direct action—which can involve freeing hostages or seizing material or equipment.